 - Question Which languages are supported for writing chaincode? - Answer Chaincode can be written in any programming language and executed in containers.
-Currently, Go, Node.js and Java chaincode are supported. - Question Does the Hyperledger Fabric have native currency? - Answer No. However, if you really need a native currency for your chain network, you can develop your own native currency with chaincode.
+Currently, Golang, node.js and java chaincode are supported. - Question Does the Hyperledger Fabric have native currency? - Answer No. However, if you really need a native currency for your chain network, you can develop your own native currency with chaincode.
 One common attribute of native currency is that some amount will get transacted (the chaincode defining that currency will get called) every time a transaction is processed on its chain.